 key-directory When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
-(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind. keys, rndc.key or session.key.)
+The directory specified must be an absolute path.
+(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as the rndc.key.